 • Both servers must also have a non-root user with sudo privileges.

-• Use your PostgreSQL server as the client machine of MySQL to be able to migrate data using Pgloader.
+• Use your PostgreSQL server as the MySQL client machine to migrate data using Pgloader.

 Step 1: Create a Sample Database in MySQL